droonga/droonga.org/tutorial/plugin-development/handler/index.md

 A handler receives a message meaning a distributed task.
 So you have to extract the request message from the distributed task by the code `request = message.request`.

-The instance variable `@context` is an instance of `Groonga::Context` for the storage of the partition.
+The instance variable `@context` is an instance of `Groonga::Context` for the storage of the corresponding single volume.
 See the [class reference of Rroonga][Groonga::Context].
 You can use any feature of Rroonga via `@context`.
 For now, we simply access to the table itself by its name and read the value of its `size` method - it returns the number of records.